 - Security, to ensure your business is kept safe

 You’ve probably considered your funding opportunities already by this point.
 In the financial plan section, you should lay out your plan for these in detail.
-Are your self-funding or raising investment?
+Are you self-funding your bar or raising investment?
 Are you planning to take out a small business loan and for how long?

 The financial plan should also look at how much revenue it will take you to break even.
 Create a financial analysis that discusses your profit and loss account, the cash flow you need and how you’ll manage a balance sheet.